PyJEM/ScriptCode/trunk/JEOL_Okunishi_PyJEMCode/README.md

 "ReadMe first

+This folder is old !
+Please visit to follows folder "EijiOkunihi_PyJEM_Script"

 This is PyJEM Python script code created by Eiji Okunishi.
 All script code is free , but be careful, every script not official code.